-- (2) Crime or Fraud.
-The crime or fraud exception corresponds to, but is broader than, the similar provision under attorney-client privilege.
-See Rule 503(d) (1) and Reporter's Comment. - (3) Breach of Duty Arising Out of Physician-Patient Relationship.
-The breach of duty exception also corresponds to a similar attorney-client privilege provision.
-See Rule 503(d) (3) and Reporter's Comment. - (4) Proceedings for Hospitalization.
-The interests of both patient and public call for a departure from confidentiality in commitment proceedings.
+- (2) The crime or fraud exception corresponds to, but is broader than, the a similar provision under attorney-client privilege.
+See Rule 503(d)(1) and Reporter's Comment. - (3) The breach of duty exception also corresponds to a similar attorney-client privilege provision.
+See Rule 503(d)(3) and Reporter's Comment. - (4) The interests of both patient and public call for a departure from confidentiality in commitment proceedings.
 Since disclosure is authorized only when the physician or psychotherapist determines that hospitalization is needed, control over disclosure is placed largely in the hands of a person in whom the patient has already manifested confidence.
 Hence damage to the relationship is unlikely.
 Usually, this exception will rise in psychotherapist-patient situations.
-Court-ordered appointments are treated in subdivision (d) (6) infra. - (5) Required Report.
-The required report exception enables a physician or psychotherapist to testify as to the contents of reports required by statute or administrative rule to be made to public officials.
-No valid purpose is served by preventing the use of relevant information when the law or rule requiring the information to be reported to a public office does not restrict disclosure. - (6) Examination by Order of Judge.
-In a court ordered examination, the relationship is likely to be an arm's length one, though not necessarily so.
+Court-ordered appointments are treated in subdivision (d)(6) infra. - (5) The required report exception enables a physician or psychotherapist to testify as to the contents of reports required by statute or administrative rule to be made to public officials.
+No valid purpose is served by preventing the use of relevant information when the law or rule requiring the information to be reported to a public office does not restrict disclosure. - (6) In a court ordered examination, the relationship is likely to be an arm's length one, though not necessarily so.
 In any event, an exception is necessary for the effective utilization of this important and growing procedure.
 When the psychotherapist is appointed by the court, it is most often for the purpose of having the psychotherapist testify concerning his conclusions as to the patient's condition.
 It would be inappropriate to have the privilege apply in this situation.
 The exception, it will be observed, deals with a court ordered examination rather than with a court appointed physician or psychotherapist.
 Also, the exception is effective only with respect to the particular purpose for which the examination is ordered.
 The final sentence of the exception provides that an accused in a criminal case may have the benefits of private counseling with a psychotherapist.
-Of course, if the accused does place mental condition in issue, exception (1) will govern. - (7) Criminal Proceeding.
-Under the superseded Alaska Rules of Court concerning privileges (Rule 43(h), Alaska R. Civ.
-P., and Rule 26(b), Alaska R. Crim.
-P.), a physician-patient privilege was recognized in civil cases (Civil Rule 43 (h) (4)), but not in criminal cases.
+Of course, if the accused does place mental condition in issue, exception (1) will govern.

+(7) Under the susperseded Alaska Rules of Court concerning privileges (Rule 43(h), Alaska R. Civ.
+P, and Rule 26(b), Alaska R. Crim.
+P.), a physician-patient privilege was recognized in civil cases (Civil Rule 43(h)(4)), but not in criminal cases.
 This distinction is followed here.
 However, the psychotherapist-patient relationship, with its more compelling need for confidential communication, demands that the privilege apply to criminal proceedings as well as civil cases, see Schade v.
 State, 512 P.2d 907, (Alaska 1973), although exception (6) will govern some aspects of the use of psychotherapists in criminal cases.
 Rule 13, Alaska R. Children's P., governs juvenile proceedings.

-Rule 505.
-Husband-Wife Privileges.
+RULE 505.
+HUSBAND-WIFE PRIVILEGES.